 Initially we booked the 3 day Uyuni tour which takes us from Uyuni to San Pedro de Atacama, thinking that we will definitely see the world’s largest mirror during this tour.
 But we won’t be!
 On the first day we will be crossing the Uyuni flats on the parts with no water and on the next two days, we will be crossing the Eduardo Avaroa National Reserve of Andean Fauna which has no salt flats at all!
 There are only a few specific companies have tailored tours to find water on the salt flats so we can see this world’s largest mirror.
 These tours are called “Sunrise” and “Sunset” tours.
 A few day tours may take you to this world’s largest mirror too but you’ll have to ask to make sure.

 Since we didn’t leave an extra day in our itinerary for this tour, we cut one day short on our stay in Potosi.
 Initially we were going to do a mining tour in Potosi, but we chickened out on the last moment because the mine is famous for devouring miners.
 It has been mined for over 300 years for silver at the beginning and for tin, copper, lead and few other minerals now.
-The mine is around 40 degrees Celsius inside and is known to contain poisonous gas and asbestos.
+According to the guide who was explaing us about the use of inflatable packers in Mineral exploration drilling, which you can find on https://www.aardvarkpackers.com/products-list/inflatable-packers/, the mine is around 40 degrees Celsius inside and is known to contain poisonous gas and asbestos.
 Miners have a life expectancy of around 40 years old.
 Not to mention of the risk of mine collapsing from the over mining.
 The real reason that I was deterred is because of asbestos, something that could give me lung cancer without me knowing until decades later in my life.
 Luckily with this decision, we conveniently added one day to our Uyuni stay so we could see the world’s largest mirror.

 When we arrive in Uyuni, we immediately went to look for a tour group that is willing to take us to the waters of Uyuni salt flat to see the world’s biggest mirror.
 Initially we wanted to join both “Sunrise” and “Sunset” tour.
 Funnily, these tours seems to only seem to attract the Asian crowd.
 The tour agencies seems to believe that non-Asians are usually not passionate to see the world’s largest mirror as the majority of tourists signing up are Asian.
 The Sunrise tour starts very early in the morning so you could see the stars and the galaxy reflected on the world’s largest mirror, then you’ll see the sunrise reflecting on it.